 The Company has been exploring for gold in Latin America for over a decade and has assembled interests in a portfolio of promising gold and silver projects throughout that region.
-In Nicaragua, following the sale of its Trebol and El Pavon projects to B2Gold ("B2Gold"), the Company is exploring two gold projects under joint venture with B2Gold.
-In Guatemala, the Company is continuing its regional exploration work of stream sediment sampling and prospecting, as well as planning for the next phase of drilling on the El Zapote, Pyramid Hill, M28, and Holly prospects.
-In Mexico, the Company has optioned an epithermal Ag-Au property, and is proceeding with a geophysical exploration program.
+In Mexico, the Company has optioned an epithermal Ag-Au property, completed an IP-resistivity geophysical survey, and is currently planning and permitting for a drill program on the property to be conducted in the fall of 2013.
+In Nicaragua, following the sale of its Trebol and El Pavon projects to B2Gold Corp. ("B2Gold"), the Company holds two gold projects under joint venture with B2Gold.

 With the Company's strong treasury of over 3.8 million common shares of B2Gold and the current depressed state of the resource equity markets, the Company is conducting an extensive review of precious metal exploration projects and/or distressed junior companies that may be available for acquisition or joint venture.